matheger/matheger.github.io/_projects/1_fakenews.md

 ## Random Forest

 If one decision tree is good, then more decision trees are certainly better, right?
 The next logical step in our modeling is therefore to create either a gradient-boosted tree ensemble or a random forest model.
 Let's test each option with a maximum tree depth of 10 nodes and see how the accuracies of these models evolve when we increase the number of trees.
-(Since tree ensembles are much more resource-consuming to train than random forests, we'll also halve the number of trees in them.)
+(Since tree ensembles are much more resource-consuming to train than random forests, we'll also halve the number of trees in them compared to the random forests.)

 {:.center-image}
 {% include_relative fakenews_assets/randforest-nummodels-accuracy-plot.html %}{:style="font-style:normal; width:50%; height:250pt"}